 ✏️ Auto-generated captions: Available in English.
 There are also transcripts you can read.

 💬 Exclusive industry workshops and interviews (access for pro plan users)

 💾 Option to download videos for offline viewing (for pro plan users)

 🔑 Beta access to Treehouse’s newest innovations in online training (for pro plan users)

 💬 Exclusive Slack community.
 Join hundreds of thousands of students in our supportive online community. (for Techdegree users)

-💻 Weekly office hours for live support (for Techdegree users)
+💻 Weekly office hours for live support and in-depth code reviews (for Techdegree users)

 To be honest, the Team Treehouse layout isn’t my favorite for a few reasons.